-Today is tutorial day.
-I’m going to try to tell you how I created the weathered wood gray finish for the themed furniture project from last week.
-The process involved a lot of trial and error.
+I’m going to try to tell you how I created the weathered gray finish for the themed furniture project from last week.
+The process was fun for me because I enjoy trying new things.
 I may recreate the finish on a small stool now that I know how to do it!

 This is the table before painting.
+We had a rustic wood table and we had a metal base.
+We didn't really like the one table with the wood legs so the JTS removed the table top and put it on the metal base I bought at the junk shop.
 You can see how it looked before the two parts came together by clicking here. $2 Auction Table Gets A New Set Of Legs.

-The metal legs received a coat of Rust-oleum Heirloom White Spray Paint.
+First thing to do was paint the metal table base.
+The legs received a coat of Rust-oleum Heirloom White Spray Paint.
+This is my go to spray paint color for almost everything.
 The paint was dry in 30 minutes.

 Next I dry brushed a little black paint in random areas on the top.

-Immediately after applying the white paint I went over the table with a damp rag trying to blend the paint.
+Immediately after applying the white paint using the dry brush technique I went over the table with a damp rag trying to blend the paint.

 The next morning I decided I hated the look.
-I went over the top with dark wax.
+I went over the painted table top with dark wax.
 That didn’t work either.
 I then mixed more off-white Reclaim Beyond Paint with water to thin it about half and half.
-I brushed the paint on in a heavy coat and started wiping it off.
+I brushed the paint on in a heavy coat and started wiping it off with a damp rag.
 Now we are getting somewhere.
 This look worked!